 The subscription monies relating to an application for Shares, on a particular Dealing Day may be paid to the Administration Agent up to three Business Days following the applicable Dealing Day.
 Any non-Dealing Days for a Fund falling within the settlement period are excluded from the calculation of the settlement date.
 If, on the settlement date, banks are not open for business in the country of the currency of settlement, then settlement will be on the next Business Day on which those banks are open.
 Payment should arrive in the appropriate bank account, as specified in the settlement instructions on the settlement date.
 Payments received after this time may be considered to have settled on the next Business Day on which the bank is open.
 If timely settlement is not made, an application may lapse and be cancelled at the cost of the Investors or any financial intermediary acting on the Investor's behalf.
-Failure to make good settlement by the settlement date may result in the Company bringing an action against the defaulting Investor or any financial intermediary acting on the Investor's behalf or deducting any costs or losses incurred by the Company against any existing holding of the Investor in the Company.
+Failure to make good settlement by the settlement date may result in the Company bringing an action against the defaulting Investor or any financial intermediary acting on the Investor in the Company.
 In all cases, any confirmation of transaction and any money returnable to the Investor will be held by the Company without payment of interest pending receipt of the remittance.